 Our Vision

 Founded and funded by women, the Women Working Wonders Fund allows women to take advantage of their unique motivation to impact their community.
-Through the power of collective philanthropy, the Women Working Wonders Fund will specifically serve to:
+Through the power of collective philanthropy, the Women Working Wonders Fund exists to:

 Assist Women in Transition